NREL/HPC/docs/Documentation/Systems/Kestrel/running.md

     ```
 ???+ example "Example Job Cost Calculation - GPU "
-    For example, if you request 270GB of RAM, and 32 cores, and 2 GPUs you will be billed 75 AUs per node hour.
+    For example, if you request 270GB of RAM, 32 cores, and 2 GPUs you will be billed 75 AUs per node hour.

     ```bash
     # To determine the Number of Nodes value: